| |

 Seals at Horsey Beach

 The grey seals at Horsey are protected by the closure of the beach during seal pupping season (November to end of January).
-However, you can still see the Horsey seals from land by using the viewing areas.
+However, you can still see the Horsey seals by using the viewing areas.

 You’ll find members of Friends of Horsey Seals at Horsey beach to answer your seal-related questions.

 Horsey beach is a popular place to see seals in Norfolk so expect crowds during pupping season.
+I enjoy visiting outside of pupping season so I can take a walk along the long stretch of beach.
+I’ve seen hundreds of seals at Horsey, it’s a spectacular sight.

 Pro Tip: Keep at least 10 metres away from seals so that they don’t feel threatened.
 Close proximity of humans to a seal can cause a mother seal to leave her young.

-4. Winterton-on-Sea seals
+3. Winterton-on-Sea seals

 seals on norfolk beach

-A group of seals on Norfolk’s beaches
+A group of seals at Norfolk’s beaches

 The walk up from Winterton-on-Sea to Horsey is a lovely stroll.
 As you get close to Horsey you should start to see more seals.